-Carole J. Buckner, Attorney at Law
+Carole J. Buckner, Ethics Lawyer California

+AboutCarole is an AV Peer Review Rated sole practitioner admitted to the California State Bar in 1984.
+She holds a BA from the University of California at Berkeley (1980) and a JD from the University of California, Hastings College of the Law in San Francisco (1984).
 She is available for consulting and legal advice in the field of legal ethics and issues involving professional responsibility, and the law of lawyering.
 Carole’s background combines real world law practice experience with an in-depth knowledge of ethics.
 From her experience as a partner in private law firms (Berger, Kahn et al., and Pettis, Tester, et al.), Carole appreciates how ethics issues arise in a private practice.
 With her background as a litigator handling business, real estate, and employment matters from the inception of her practice with Rutan & Tucker, Carole takes a practical, realistic approach to common ethics dilemmas arising in connection with litigation.
 Her experience working as in-house counsel at Amplicon, Inc. and California First National Bank Corp., a publicly traded company, provides her with insight into commonsense approaches to ethics issues faced by corporate counsel.
 As a former federal prosecutor, she is also intimately familiar with ethical issues encountered in the criminal arena.